 Therefore, we might feel justified in our anger, but like God’s people of old, our emotions can lead us astray.
 Since we are sinners, we might use our anger in a way that does not please the Lord.
 The Bible presents various examples.
 Moses himself murdered a man after experiencing anger.
 He decided for himself to acquire vengeance and sinned in the process.
 Only by relying on God can we ensure that any vengeance inflicted is done so righteously.

-How Should We Apply This Verse to Our Lives?
+How Should We Apply "Vengeance Is Mine" to Our Lives?